Roger Sippl

 Roger J. Sippl (born February 22, 1955), an American entrepreneur in the computer software industry, was described in 2012 by The Wall Street Journal as a serial entrepreneur.
 Sippl was the founder and CEO of Informix Corporation, later becoming IBM Informix.
-Other sippl accomplishments included being co-founder and chairman of Vantive, and the CEO and founder of Visigenic: three companies he took public.
+Other sippl accomplishments included being co-founder and chairman of Vantive Corporation, and the CEO and founder of Visigenic: three companies he took public.
 Currently, he is the CEO of Elastic Intelligence located in Menlo Park, California.

 Early life and education

 Roger J. Sippl, the sixth of seven children, grew up in Wausau, Wisconsin.
 His father Charles J. Sippl Jr. (1924-1991) wrote the first computer dictionary in 1963.
 Sippl attended Corona del Mar High School in Corona Del Mar, California.
 For college, he attended UC Irvine where he was pre med for two years, and then transferred to UC Berkeley.
 There, he studied Biochemistry, Immunology and Computer Science.